psycopg/psycopg/docs/basic/usage.rst

 The code walk-through explains how to perform basic interactions with a Postgres database.
-Tips and hints are provided to help with coding style and technique, common mistakes, error handling, and related matters.
+Tips and hints are provided to help with coding style and technique, common mistakes and mis-understandings, error handling, and similar matters.

 After completing this section the reader should be able to: